cisanford/csanford-cloud/content/blog/series/flattening/1-for.md/index.md

     # with properties name, size.
 Error handling is out of scope for the example.
     [ for fruit in hue.fruits :

-    # Note that we are moving into {curly braces}, which means we're about to define
-    # a two-dimensional field.
+    # The {curly braces} indicate we are now building a two-dimensional field.
       {

         # Nested variables in Terraform inherit scope from their parents by default.
 That means that